-In New Jersey, new parents can take up to six weeks of partially paid parental leave, thanks to the New Jersey Family Leave Act.
+In New Jersey, new parents can take up to 12 weeks of partially paid parental leave, thanks to the New Jersey Family Leave Act.
 There is a total of 24 weeks of job protection available.

 Rhode Island’s Parental and Family Medical Leave Act guarantees employees up to 13 weeks of leave for a serious health condition, including pregnancy, in two calendar years.

 Paid family leave became mandatory in New York on January 1, 2018.
-This leave is being introduced on a phased approach - employees are now guaranteed up to 8 weeks of paid family leave, and this number will go up to 12 weeks by 2021.
+This leave is being introduced on a phased approach - employees were originally guaranteed up to eight weeks of paid family leave, and this number went up to 12 weeks in 2021.